anjumsohail/FilePurger/ReadMe.md

 ## 📄 Log Files
 scan_log.txt – Records all scanned files with status:
-[MOVE] – Moved to quarantine.
+- [MOVE] – Moved to quarantine.
-[SKIP] – Too new, skipped.
+- [SKIP] – Too new, skipped.
-move_log.txt – Records only moved files (source → destination).
+- move_log.txt – Records only moved files (source → destination).
-Logs are saved in:
+- Logs are saved in: C:\FilePurger\Logs (Note : in Version 1)
-C:\FilePurger\Logs

 ## 🛠️ Build Standalone Executable
 If you want to make FilePurger.exe so it can run without Python:
-1️⃣ Install Python (Official Version)
+- 1️⃣ Install Python (Official Version)
-Uninstall Microsoft Store Python if installed.
+  - Uninstall Microsoft Store Python if installed.
-Download from python.org – Python 3.12 (64-bit).
+  - Download from python.org – Python 3.12 (64-bit).
-During install:
+- During install:
-✅ Add Python to PATH
+  - ✅ Add Python to PATH
-✅ Install pip
+  - ✅ Install pip
-2️⃣ Install PyInstaller
+  - 2️⃣ Install PyInstaller
-pip install pyinstaller psutil
+- pip install pyinstaller psutil

-3️⃣ Build EXE
+- 3️⃣ Build EXE
-pyinstaller --onefile --noconsole --name FilePurger safe_purge.py The EXE will appear in the dist folder.
+  - pyinstaller --onefile --noconsole --name FilePurger safe_purge.py
+- The EXE will appear in the dist folder.

-4️⃣ Install to C:\FilePurger
+- 4️⃣ Install to C:\FilePurger
-Create folder:
+  - Create folder:
-mkdir C:\FilePurger
+  - mkdir C:\FilePurger
-Copy FilePurger.exe there.
+  - Copy FilePurger.exe there.
-Create C:\FilePurger\Logs and C:\FilePurger\Quarantine.
+  - Create C:\FilePurger\Logs and C:\FilePurger\Quarantine.
 ## 💼 Use Cases
-Corporate environments to archive old files from shared drives.
+- Corporate environments to archive old files from shared drives.
-Personal file cleanup while keeping a recovery option.
+- Personal file cleanup while keeping a recovery option.
-Compliance with data retention policies.
+- Compliance with data retention policies.
-Preparing drives for reallocation without permanent deletion.
+- Preparing drives for reallocation without permanent deletion.
 ## Scheduled Task
-Add the FilePurger.exe into the Windows Scheduled Tasks Or Modify the Included FilePurger_ScheduledTask.xml File and Import Open Task Scheduler (taskschd.msc).
+- Add the FilePurger.exe into the Windows Scheduled Tasks Or Modify the Included FilePurger_ScheduledTask.xml File and Import
+- Open Task Scheduler (taskschd.msc).
-On the right panel, click Import Task….
+- On the right panel, click Import Task….
-Select your .xml file.
+- Select your .xml file.
-In the General tab, change the User to your own account (click Change User or Group).
+- In the General tab, change the User to your own account (click Change User or Group).
-Adjust StartBoundary date/time in the XML or inside Task Scheduler if you want a different run time.
+- Adjust StartBoundary date/time in the XML or inside Task Scheduler if you want a different run time.
-Click OK — it will ask for your Windows password (so it can run even when you’re logged off). and press Enter.
+- Click OK — it will ask for your Windows password (so it can run even when you’re logged off). and press Enter.

 ## ⚠️ Safety Notes

-FilePurger never deletes files directly — they are moved to quarantine.
+- FilePurger never deletes files directly — they are moved to quarantine.
-Review quarantine contents before manual deletion.
+- Review quarantine contents before manual deletion.
-Run with administrative rights to ensure all drives are scanned.
+- Run with administrative rights to ensure all drives are scanned.

 📜 License
 MIT License – free to use, modify, and distribute.